Leo Tolstoy

 6

 To have high moral character means to have a free soul.
-People who are always angry at someone, who are ceaselessly afraid of something and who yield wholly to their passions cannot have a free soul.
+People who are always angry at someone, who are always afraid of something or who yield wholly to their passions cannot have a free soul.

 — Confucius